whowechina/aic_pico/README.md

 ## Firmware
 * UF2 file is in `Production\Firmware` folder.
+* There're several ways to boot into firmware update mode:
   * For the new build, hold the BOOTSEL button while connect the USB to a PC, there will be a disk named "RPI-RP2" showed up.
 Drag the UF2 firmware binary file into it.
 That's it.
+  * If there's already a working firmware, you can use "update" command in command line to update the firmware in the future, so you don't need to open the housing.
+  * If there's already a working firmware later than 2023-12-02, you can also press "00" key and "·" key (or directly ground the GPIO10 and the GPIO11) at the same time when plug in the USB cable, it will boot into firmware update mode.
-* It has a command line to do configuration.
-You can use this Web Serial Terminal to connect to the main USB serial port of the board.
+* You can use this Web Serial Terminal to connect to the main USB serial port of the board which is the command line interface.
 (Note: "?" is for help)
   https://googlechromelabs.github.io/serial-terminal/
-* You can use "update" command in command line to update the firmware in the future, so you don't need to open the housing.
 * Spicetools cardio (Card I/O) HID is supported;
 * SEGA AIME protocol is supported on a second serial port.
 * Some command line commands: